Prestige: What Hunger Makes of Smoke

 Essentially, grandeur replaced substance.

 In British India, prestige was staged just as elaborately.
-The Delhi Durbar ceremonies—lavish pageants held for royal occasions—were imperial theatre in every sense, projecting supremacy through spectacle.
+The Delhi Durbar ceremonies—lavish pageants held for royal occasions—were imperial theater in every sense, projecting supremacy through spectacle.

 These highly choreographed events performed power through excess: gold-trimmed processions, elaborate dress codes, and the optics of control.